-Lewis Popovski is a patent attorney with over 25 years of experience in intellectual property litigation, with a focus on patent trials and appellate practice and contentious patent office procedures such as IPRs and CBMs.
-His practice spans a broad array of products encompassing diverse technology areas, including optical and electro optical communication devices and systems, microprocessor and computer system architecture, integrated circuit manufacturing, digital video and audio signal compression and processing systems, mass-flow meters, mass spectrometers as well as various mechanical systems.
+Lewis Popovski is a registered patent attorney with over 30 years of experience in intellectual property litigation, with a focus on patent trials and appellate practice and contentious patent office procedures such as IPRs and CBMs.
+His practice spans a broad array of products encompassing diverse technology areas, including optical and electro optical communication devices and systems, LED, and semiconductor laser technology, microprocessor and computer system architecture, integrated circuit manufacturing, digital video and audio signal compression and processing systems, mass-flow meters, mass spectrometers as well as various mechanical systems and financial related technologies such as blockchain and real time payment systems.
 Mr. Popovski’s practice also includes substantial experience in trademark, trade dress, theft of trade secrets, false advertising and copyright litigation.

-Mr. Popovski also counsels clients on the implementation of procedures and programs to identify and protect clients' intellectual property, the transfer of intellectual property and the validity, infringement and enforcement of intellectual property.
+Mr. Popovski advises clients on the implementation of procedures and programs to identify and protect clients' intellectual property, the transfer of intellectual property and the validity, infringement and enforcement of intellectual property.

 Prior to becoming a patent attorney, Mr. Popovski was a pilot in the United States Air Force and an engineer at Veeco Instruments, Inc. where Mr. Popovski gained valuable experience in the fields of helium mass spectrometry and ion beam etching machines used in semiconductor manufacturing.